Unit 2 | Critiquing and Designing Digital Learning Resources

 Draw or use a favourite concept mapping tool to begin to diagram connections from learning theory and instructional design (ID) frameworks to your proposed learning resource.
 You will add to your diagram to the Unit 2 Discussion Forum after completing Activity 2 below.
 Explain the elements of learning theory and ID frameworks that you believe influence and can connect with your proposal.
 Include theories and practices that are relevant in your professional context and the context of your learners.

 At this point in the course you probably have many ideas for potential resource solutions and you may have already identified some digital tools that can be used to create your digital learning resource.
-If you are looking for some ideas for digital tools, you can start by looking at the list of common tools for learning provided by Jane Hart.
+If you are looking for some ideas for digital tools, you can start by looking at the Top 100 Learning Tools for 2022 by Jane Hart.
 Take some time to check them out and consider which could fulfil the requirements you have identified.

-Consider how you might be able to apply one or more of these technology evaluation frameworks to narrow down your resource design ideas.
-Select one or more frameworks and add to your drawing or concept map created in Activity 1 (related to learning theory and instructional design frameworks above).
-Share your diagram in the Unit 2 Activities Discussion Forum and provide feedback on postings from your peers.
+Consider how you might be able to apply one or more technology evaluation frameworks to narrow down your resource design ideas.
+Choose one or more technology selection frameworks that you have reviewed in your readings and describe how the framework you prefer aligns with your concept map created in Activity 1 for this use.
+Share your thoughts in the Unit 2 Activities Discussion Forum and provide feedback on postings from your peers.

 Activity 3 – Open Educational Resources (OER) – this is an optional activity.